rutherford-nj/www.rutherfordboronj.com/resident-info/seniors.md

 **Golden Age Club**
 Katherine Bidwell (201) 507-0791
+Coordinated with the Recreation Department

 ---

 **Guardsmen**
 Don Falken (201) 438-3378
+Coordinated with the Recreation Department

 Open to all male retirees from age 50 and up.
 To become a member, one is invited to attend one or more meetings as a guest of a sponsoring member.
 If further interested, he will be asked to submit an application to the Membership Chairman.
 At the next meeting the new member will be nominated by sponsor for membership and voted in by present members at that meeting.
 The object of this organization is to provide fraternal communion, diversion and fellowship for men who have retired from their occupations, business or professions.